diennguyenduy/ML-Final-Project/README.md

-# Using webcam to recognize face and emotion classification
+# Using webcam to recognize face and emotion classification and sound the notification

-### Dataset
+### Datasets

 Fer2013 on kaggle (https://www.kaggle.com/deadskull7/fer2013)